It’s almost summer! Avoid whines of “I’m bored” with my 2025 updated Free or Cheap Things to Do with Kids This Summer!

 - Head up to the Fort Wayne Children’s Zoo, we can’t wait to go back!
 Here’s what I wrote about our first visit.

-- Travel to Columbus, IN and flush your kid down a toilet(?) in their children’s museum called KidsCommons!
+- Travel to Columbus, IN and flush your kid down a toilet(?) in their children’s museum called KidsCommons – admission is only $9!

 What else would you add to the list?
 If these inspire you to create a summer bucket list, here’s a printable sheet you can let the kids fill out!